Maritime Counter-Trafficking Course (MCTC)

 Due to limited quotas, candidates will be prioritized and assigned orders based on the following parameters:

 • PRIMARY AUDIENCE: Boarding Officers at units in direct support of JIATF-S operations or with orders to a JIATF-S deployable unit with the expectation that the member will be serving in an LE capacity.

 • SECONDARY AUDIENCE: Boarding Officers at units within D7, D8, and D11, or at Deployable Specialized Forces (DSF) units that are actively and regularly engaged in counter-trafficking operations.

 Note: Waivers will be approved on a case-by-case basis by CG MLE-2.
 The waiver is located on the CG MLE-2 portal page.

 How to Apply

 Submit an Electronic Training Request (ETR) via Direct Access.

-Visit TQC's website on the portal for future class dates.
+Visit ETQC's website on the portal for future class dates.